What to eat when you have SIBO

 Creating a suitable diet is a big part of managing SIBO effectively.
 It can take multiple rounds of treatment to get rid of SIBO, and so you need to eat the broadest selection of foods you can during that time.

-A tailored dietary approach can make a substantial impact on your journey to recovery.
+A tailored dietary approach can make a substantial impact to how quickly you recover.

 Everyone with SIBO will have different triggers, so this is where working with a nutritionist trained and experienced in SIBO can really help.